tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 ## Events

 Events are a new powerful system that allows you to spawn mobs when something happens.
-Currently the `block_broken` and `mob_killed` events are supported.
+Currently the `block_broken`, `mob_killed`, and `custom` events are supported.

 Events are defined in `events.json` and have the following structure:

 * `on`: this is a string representing the event that will trigger this event.
 Currently the following events are supported:
   * `block_broken`: this event is triggered when a block is broken
   * `mob_killed`: this event is triggered when a mob is killed
+  * `custom`: this is a custom event as fired from any rule where `customevent` is used
 * `parameters`: this is a JSON object with parameters that are specific to the event.
 See below for more information.
 * `conditions`: this is a JSON object with generic conditions.
 The following keys are supported:
   * `dimension`: this is a string or a list of strings representing the dimension(s) in which the event will trigger
   * `random`: this is a floating point number between `0` and `1` representing the chance that the event will trigger
   * `phase`: this is a string or a list of strings representing the phase(s) that must be active for the event to trigger
+  * `number`: this is a json object (or a list) with two keys:
+      * `name`: the name of the number to test
+      * `expression`: an expression in which the number will be used.
+See the numeric expression section higher up in this wiki for more information
-* `spawn`: this is a JSON object with the following structure:
+* `spawn`: this is an optional JSON object with the following structure:
   * `mob`: this is a string or a list of strings representing the mob(s) that will be spawned
   * `mincount`/`maxcount`: the minimum/maximum amount of mobs to spawn.
 Default is 1 for both
   * `mindistance`/`maxdistance`: the minimum/maximum distance from the event to spawn the mob
   * `attempts`: the number of attempts to spawn the mob.
 Default is 10
   * `norestrictions`: if this is true then the mob specific restrictions on spawning are ignored
+* `phase`: this is an optional JSON object with the following structure:
+  * `set`: this is a boolean indicating if the phase(s) will be set.
+If this is not specified then it is assumed to be true
+  * `names`: this is a string or a list of strings representing the phase(s) that will be set or cleared
+* `number`: this is an optional JSON object with the following structure:
+  * `name`: the name of the number to change
+  * `value`: this is a value in a special format.
+See below for more information

+The value as used in the number action is a string which basically represents a series of operators and operands.
+This is explained in the section about numbers above.

 Mobs spawned through this system will still go through `spawn.json` and can be distinguished with the `eventspawn` tag.